 Safety Devices at N.C.
 Railroad Crossings

-light signals and gates
+light signals with gates and bell

-light signals/bells (no gates)
+light signals with bells (no gates)

 highway traffic signals without standard railroad signals